 Petitions were circulated for a special election with the result that on Saturday, February 16, 1963, the Municipal Library was approved overwhelmingly by the voters, and the first Board of Trustees was elected.
 One year later, in February 1964, the library was moved to the second floor of the Village Hall.
 More and more new books were purchased, a reference section started, and cataloging according to the Dewey decimal system was accomplished.
 By 1966, the number of books totaled 6,000.
 At this time, the Suburban Library System was being organized and interest in a Public Library building was increasing.
 The need for a professional librarian was filled by several candidates in the intervening years.

-Finally, in 1976, the Public Library building at 405 Hillside Avenue was completed and is continuing to serve its 8,155 local residents today with holdings of approximately 50,000 titles and a variety of media from books to DVD’s, from computers to comics.
+Finally, in 1976, the Public Library building at 405 Hillside Avenue was completed and is continuing to serve its 8,155 local residents today with holdings of approximately 50,000 titles and a variety of media including books, CD’s, DVD’s, graphic novels, magazines, and e-resources.